 - Add sliced squash and onion to the pan, season with salt and pepper, and sauté for 8-10 minutes, stirring occasionally, until the squash is golden and tender.

-- Add minced garlic and cook for another 30 seconds until fragrant.
+- Add minced garlic and cook for 1 minute or until fragrant.
 Taste and adjust seasoning if needed.
+Garnish with fresh parsley.
 Enjoy!

 Comments